rust-lang/rust/text/0000-impl-specialization.md

 In comparing these two impls in either direction, we make it past unification and must try to prove that one where clause implies another.
 But `T: Trait1` does not imply `T: Trait2`, nor vice versa, so neither impl is more specific than the other.
-Since the impls do overlap, an ambiguity error is reported.
+Since the impls do overlap, there must be a third impl for their intersection (`T: Trait1 + Trait2`).

 On the other hand: